Jokūbas Mažionis

-Jokūbas Mažionis (born 23 June 2006) is a Lithuanian professional footballer who plays as a defender for club Cheltenham Town, on loan from club Ipswich Town.
+Jokūbas Mažionis (born 23 June 2006) is a Lithuanian professional footballer who plays as a defender for club Ipswich Town.

 Club career

 After playing for Arsenal, West Ham United, and Kinetic Foundation, Mažionis began his senior career aged 16 with Enfield Borough, for whom he made five appearances.
 He then joined Ipswich Town in May 2023, where he turned professional and captained their under-21 team.
 He also trained with the first-team.

 He moved on loan to Woking in January 2025, making 9 appearances in all competitions.

 He moved on loan to Cheltenham Town in July 2025.
+On 2 January 2026, he returned to his parent club with much of his loan spell having been impacted by injuries.

 International career

 Mažionis represented Lithuania at under-16 and under-17 youth levels.
 In 2025 he began playing for the under-21 team.